viktorvsk/saltivka/docs/ROADMAP.md

 Next set of tasks is more technical and non-functional

-## Performance

-- [ ] Use LUA scripting for heavy redis computations

 ## Optimized Storage

   * `kind` could probably be a 2 byte integer given that unlikely there will be more than 65k different event kinds in the nearest future